reallifenero/tinder-2.0/README.md

 # tinder-2.0

-## A tinder application built with react native and expo.
+A tinder mobile application built with react native and expo.

 # Tooling